"All work and no play makes Jack a dull boy."

 However, mental health issues became rampant during the Covid-19 period.
 Mental health issues during the pandemic have become a top concern for remote teams.
 Remote working and its effects on mental affect each team member differently.
 Therefore, it's vital to have a team-building exercise to rejuvenate the team.

 A company retreat will allow the leaders to notice their team's well-being.
 Team leaders should create time and identify a retreat location where individuals can meet and share their experiences from the pandemic period.
-Alternately, team leaders can find creative ways to create online activities that allow everyone to participate from their home work environments.
+Alternately, team leaders can find creative ways to create online activities that allow everyone to participate from their home workplace environments.
 Working remotely makes it harder for employees to engage personally, and having a retreat can ensure everyone on the team feels engaged.

 <div id="five">